On Imbalanced Regression with Hoeffding Trees: Experiments

-In each tuning window we use the following values to choose from for the hyperparameters that we use: \emph{(i)} for range of bin $r \in \{0, 0.1, 0.2, 0.5, 1\}$, where $0$ in this context means that we don't perform binning in our targets, but every target is simply its own bin, \emph{(ii)} $\lambda \in \{0, 0.1, 1, 10, 15, 25\}$, where $0$ is for not predicting with HS and predict with initial model, \emph{(iii)} $h \in \{10, 50, 100\}$, and \emph{(iv)} for (tumbling) window size $\abs{W} \in \{50, 100, 200\}$.
-For simple KDE we do not tune on $\lambda$ and for simple HS we only tune on $\lambda$.
+\paragraph{On the Tuning Window and Hyper-Parameter Tuning.} When running experiments with the \multiflow integration we use four periods for tuning the hyper-parameters of our models.
+For a dataset $S$ that we treat as a stream, we set the tuning window size to be $\min{\left(\left\lfloor\nicefrac{|S|}{8}\right\rfloor, 3000\right)}$.
+Based on Table~\ref{tbl:datasets}, the tuning window size for each dataset tested is approximately one quarter of the ``missing'' examples from the table.
+For example, in the case of Abalone, this translates to $(4,177-2,089)/4 = 522$ examples for each tuning phase.
+In each tuning window we choose from the following hyperparameter values: \emph{(i)} for range of bin $r \in \{0, 0.1, 0.2, 0.5, 1\}$, where $0$ means that we don't perform binning in our targets but every target is simply its own bin, \emph{(ii)} $\lambda \in \{0, 0.1, 1, 10, 15, 25\}$, where $0$ is for not predicting with HS but rather with the initial unregularized model, \emph{(iii)} $h \in \{10, 50, 100\}$, \emph{(iv)} for (tumbling) window size $\abs{W} \in \{50, 100, 200\}$, and \emph{(v)} for kernel choose between Gaussian and Epanechnikov.
+When we use KDE alone we do not tune on $\lambda$, while when we use HS alone we only tune on $\lambda$.

-\paragraph{Experimental Results and Discussion.} Table~\ref{tbl:metrics-all} presents our overall results for the experiments that we ran.

-As shown in the table, KDE is contributing a lot in the decrease of the error (and increase of $R^2$ score), but hierarchical shrinkage provides very small benefit and only the case of the NY taxi dataset.

-Focusing on the NY taxi dataset we provide the following plots.
-Figure~\ref{fig:nytaxi_rmse} presents the root mean squared error (RMSE) of the learned model (as described in Algorithm~\ref{alg:online_ftl}, when HT or HAT are used as base models).
-Figure~\ref{fig:nytaxi_rmse_1K} presents the RMSE as it is calculated over the last 1,000 examples in the stream.
-This allows us to observe the error in the region that appears to be flat in Figure~\ref{fig:nytaxi_rmse}.
-Finally, Figure~\ref{fig:nytaxi_r2_1K} presents $R^2$ as this is calculated again over the last 1,000 examples in the stream.

-In the other two datasets (California Housing and E-Power) we observe a similar drastic decrease in the RMSE in the beginning of the plot and therefore one obtains results similar to Figure~\ref{fig:nytaxi_rmse} and for this reason we do not include these plots.
-However, we do include the RMSE as it is calculated over the last 1,000 examples in the stream so that we can observe the performance of the proposed method this way.
-These plots appear in Figures~\ref{fig:cal_rmse_1K} and~\ref{fig:epower_rmse_1K}.
-As we can see in the pictures, KDE helps with the learning process a lot in the beginning so that we have better predictions on imbalanced data earlier in the stream.
-Moreover, overall, we observe that KDE, potentially with the inclusion of HS, helps a lot the base HT and HAT algorithms that we have tested across all the datasets that we have tested.
-We do not plot $R^2$ due to space considerations.